-Table 15 lists and describes the Fabric Watch areas in the Port class.
 You can use the portThConfig command to configure the Port class.
-Port setting guidelines and specific examples of portThConfig configurations are presented later in this chapter.
+Port setting guidelines and specific examples of portThConfig configurations are presented in subsequent sections.

 Fabric Watch monitors and reports the status of physical and virtual FC ports.
 Physical GbE ports and iSCSI ports are not monitored and are not included in the Port Class area.